 I’ve been trying to work out Tomas’ accent and I ask him if he’s German.
 He tells me that he is from Austria.
 I ask him if I have offended him.
 He says not, but then pauses and says “well maybe a little bit”.
 The look on his face suggests that this is a major understatement.
 I was only trying to be friendly, but I’m now worried that he might try to guide me off a cliff.

-The four of us second class citizens get back on the bus and we
+The four of us second class citizens get back on the bus and we are

-are driven down to the start of our Agia Irini “stroll“.
+driven down to the start of our Agia Irini “stroll“.
 It starts off easily enough, but we soon find ourselves scrambling up and down steep slippery rocky paths and over large boulders.
 We were pleased to discover yesterday that we didn’t need to worry about being killed by dangerous snakes out here, but we wonder what other animal hazards lie in wait.
 We see a goat scraping its horns against the trunk of a large tree.
-I wonder if it’s just doing this to pass the time, but Issy says she’s heard that this is sometimes what goats do to sharpen their horns just before an attack.
+I assume it’s just doing this to pass the time, but Issy says she’s heard that this is sometimes what goats do to sharpen their horns just before an attack.
 I think she might be making this up, but I move away quickly just in case.
 Samaria Gorge looked to be very busy, but it’s very quiet here and we’ve virtually got the whole place to ourselves.
 It feels very isolated.
 We hear a chopping sound in the distance.
 There’s no one around to save us if there’s an axe murderer running loose in here, so it’s a relief to find that the noise is coming from the park ranger clearing rocks off the path with his pick.

-The scenery is
+The scenery is spectacular.
+The

 The track isn’t getting any easier.
 We walk along the face of a cliff along two rudimentary wooden walkways, and then climb down another cliff on a wooden ladder.
 The ladder looks like it’s been designed to be used by giants.
 The spacing between the rungs is enormous; Issy’s not short, but she can only get from one rung to the next by jumping.